JordanMagnuson/Resources-for-Building-AS3-Games/README.md

 ## Setting up FlashDevelop for AS3 post-2020

-In order to start making Flash games we need to get FlashDevelop (a code editor) set up with Flex SDK and debug Flash player.
+In order to start making Flash games we need to get FlashDevelop (a free AS3 code editor and IDE) set up with Flex SDK and debug Flash player.

 There are a few hiccups when it comes to doing this post-2020, but it is still possible.